 ICHRA Affordability and Premium Tax Credit Interaction

 Large employers (ALEs with more than 50 employees) that are subject to the corporate mandate to provide insurance can design their HRA to satisfy the mandate and avoid any penalties.
-The catch is the HRA must be designed to be “affordable,” meaning the remaining amount an employee must pay for a self-only silver plan on the exchange does not exceed 9.78% of their household income.
+The catch is the HRA must be designed to be “affordable,” meaning the remaining amount an employee must pay for a self-only silver plan on the exchange does not exceed 9.78% of their household income in 2020.
+For 2021, that affordability threshold increases to 9.83%.
 If the math is intimidating, just use our simple Affordability Calculator to do the calculations for you (you're welcome).

 Similarly, employees purchasing their own insurance from the individual marketplace will want to know if they can accept premium tax credits (PTC) to help pay for their coverage.
 If an HRA is considered “affordable”, then they are not eligible for tax credits (PTC).
 However, if an ICHRA is “unaffordable” then employees can choose between tax credits or the ICHRA.
 Once a year, employees have the option to “opt out” of receiving reimbursements through ICHRA in order to claim PTCs.